ragaul/ai-commerce-routing-system/README.md

 # ai-commerce-routing-system
-CDN for my personal ai-commerce project
+Just a CDN for my 'joke' ai-commerce project.